andrewwinters89/NPJphase/README.md

 input_dataset: <INSERT_INPUT_FILE_NAME>

-A default input dataset with monthly resolution is provided from ERA5 in the "input_files" folder as part of the module for testing purposes, and will work with the default settings that installed when the module is registered.
+A default input dataset with monthly resolution is provided from ERA5 in the "input_files" folder as part of the module for testing purposes.
+This dataset will work with the default settings that are installed when the module is registered.

 ## Running The Module
 Activate a python environment with the cmec-driver installed.
 If an output directory does not already exist, create one.
 Use the "model_directory" that contains the input data that you'd like to evaluate.